 Welcome to Divorce and Family Mediation Randburg, my name is Nicki Macartney.
 As a qualified divorce and family mediator I can assist you with your divorce or separation in a kinder and more gentle way.
-Although I am an admitted attorney as well, I do not agree with high conflict divorces as the emotional trauma left it the wake of such a divorce is so unnecessary and the damage can be lasting.
+Although I have been admitted as an attorney since 2002 as well, I do not agree with high conflict divorces as the emotional trauma left it the wake of such a divorce is so unnecessary and the damage can be lasting.

 Getting divorced is never easy but I can help you, your spouse and your children get to the other side with as little trauma as possible.

 As a practicing attorney I am able to offer you a full divorce service from A-Z. This means that you will only deal with one professional from your first mediation session right through until your court date where I will finally represent you in court.
 I find that a professional yet personal & hands-on approach goes a long way with my client’s who don’t need extra stress whilst going through the process of divorce.

 I will assist you to come to a mutually agreeable solution for your family.